Infineon/mqtt/README.md

 - An MQTT instance is created using the `cy_mqtt_create` API function.
 The MQTT library allocates resources for each created instance; therefore, the application should delete the MQTT instance by calling `cy_mqtt_delete()` after performing the desired MQTT operations.

 - After calling the `cy_mqtt_delete` API function, all the resource associated with the MQTT handle are freed.
 Therefore, you should not use the same MQTT handle after delete.

+- In case of X509 certificate based authentication, Password should be NULL in MQTT connect request for Azure MQTT broker.

+- In case of SAS tokens based authentication, Private key and device cert value should be NULL in MQTT connect request for Azure MQTT broker.

 - The MQTT disconnection event notification is not sent to the application when disconnection is initiated from the application.